arashk7/DenseMapNet_Keras/README.md

 # DenseMapNet_Keras
 Implementation of DenseMapNet in Keras

-The method is suggested Rowel Atienza.
+The method is suggested by Rowel Atienza.
 Here is DenseMapNet publication: <a href="https://arxiv.org/abs/1805.07499">https://arxiv.org/abs/1805.07499</a>

 Download the dataset from the link below: